Tolsa/forest-doc/_includes/rails/smart-collections.md

-# Smart Collections
+# Collections

+## What is a collection?

+A collection is a ...

 Forest is able to render your data models to its customizable UI.
 It covers the majority of use cases.
 If needed, you can create a Smart Collection to go one step further in the customization of your admin.
 A Smart Collection is a Forest Collection based on your API implementation.

-Reports or aggregated tables are two of the most common use cases.
+## What is a Smart Collection?

+A Smart Collection is a Forest Collection based on your API implementation.
+It allows you to go one step further in the customization of your admin by getting data from many other sources such as SaaS, in-memory database, message broken, etc.

 ## Creating a Smart Collection